s0urav6529/softcopy-note/README.md

 ![Screenshot from 2024-01-31 11-35-17](https://github.com/s0urav6529/softcopy-note/assets/96060029/bd397dee-b962-48c1-a673-c9d99e1b6021)

+Here, 'piyusgargdev-yt' is the bucket name and 's3.ap-south-1.amazonaws.com' is the service name & rest is the files name or key.

 # 🐳 Docker

 Docker is a software platform that simplifies the process of building, running, managing & distributing application.